Optimal Shrinkage of Singular Values: Preliminaries

 \end{enumerate}

-In the related problem of covariance estimation in the Spiked Covariance Model, in collaboration with I. Johnstone we identified a similar phenomenon, namely, existence of optimal shrinkage for eigenvalues for the purpose of covariance estimation \cite{Donohoa}.
+In the related problem of covariance estimation in the Spiked Covariance Model, in collaboration with I. Johnstone we identified a similar phenomenon, namely, existence of optimal {\em eigenvalue shrinkers} for covariance estimation \cite{Donohoa}.